teamchong/timeline/README.md

 ./install.sh
 ```

-The installer offers multiple options:
+The installer will:
+1. Set up the `timeline` command (with options for symlink/copy/PATH)
+2. **Always install the Claude Code hook** for automatic snapshots

+Installation options for the command:
 - **Symlink** (recommended) - Updates automatically when you pull changes
 - **Copy** - Standalone installation
 - **PATH setup** - Add the repo directory to PATH
-- **Claude Code only** - Just the hook, no global command
+- **Skip PATH** - Claude Code auto-save will still work without global command

 ### Uninstall